ratankumar1234/CS216-HashSlayers-Bitcoin-Transaction-Project/README.md

 # 🎯 Objective

-The objective of this assignment is to **programmatically create and validate Bitcoin transactions** using two different Bitcoin address formats:
+The objective of this assignment is to **programmatically create and validate Bitcoin transactions** using two address formats:

 * **Legacy Transactions (P2PKH)**
 * **SegWit Transactions (P2SH-P2WPKH)**

-Through this lab we explore:
+In this lab we explore:

 * Interaction with a **Bitcoin Core node using RPC**
 * Creation of **raw Bitcoin transactions**
-* Understanding **UTXO (Unspent Transaction Output) model**
+* Understanding the **UTXO (Unspent Transaction Output) model**
 * Analysis of **locking scripts (ScriptPubKey)** and **unlocking scripts (ScriptSig)**
 * Understanding **SegWit witness data**
 * Comparing transaction efficiency using: